The latest early Prime Day deals: $45 Echo Show 5, $25 Blink security cam and more

-Amazon Prime Day 2020 arrives next week, and of course it runs for two days, not just one: Oct.
+It's beginning to look a lot like Amazon Prime Day 2020, which arrives next week Of course, it runs for two days, not just one: Oct.
 13 and 14.
-Unsurprisingly, some Prime Day sales kicked off early.
-Below you'll find some of the best, as curated by yours truly.
-One important thing to note: You must be an Amazon Prime subscriber to take advantage of these, and most other, Prime Day deals.
+Unofficially, though?
+It's happening right now, as Amazon has been trotting out early deals since last week.
+Below you'll find some of the best discounts -- and there are some darn good ones -- as curated by yours truly.
+Here's the important caveat: You must be an Amazon Prime subscriber to take advantage of these, and most other, Prime Day deals.

-If you are a subscriber, you should think seriously about applying for Amazon's Prime Rewards Visa card.
-Doing so right now nets you a $100 Amazon gift card you can use for any upcoming purchases.
+Assuming you're already a subscriber, you should think seriously about applying for Amazon's Prime Rewards Visa card.
+Right now, that will net you a $100 Amazon gift card you can use for any upcoming purchases.
 You also get 5% back on nearly everything you buy from Amazon, and for a limited time you can get 10% back on select electronics.
-That includes the Oculus Quest 2 VR headset, which effectively drops to $269 when you buy it using that card.
+That includes the Oculus Quest 2 VR headset, which effectively drops to $269 when you preorder it using that card.

 Meanwhile, you can get a $10 credit to use on Prime Day when you spend at least $10 at a select US-based small business.
 And there are several other ways to spend $10 at Amazon and get $10 from Amazon.
 Be sure to check out my six ways to win Prime Day for additional money-saving strategies.